joshvillbrandt/GoProController/README.md

     cd GoProSite
     git clone https://github.com/joshvillbrandt/GoProApp.git

 Once you have added the app, add it to your INSTALLED_APPS list in your projects settings.py file.
-Then add a line to include the GoProApp urls.py file inyour projects urls.py file.
+Then add a line to include the GoProApp urls.py file in your projects urls.py file like this:

+    url(r'^', include('GoProApp.urls', namespace="GoProApp")),

 Finally, run `python manage.py syncdb` to install the models.